Business project manager Commercial project lead, project manager

-Business project managers plan and co-ordinate tasks, people and resources to complete a project on time and on budget.
+Business project managers plan and organise people, tasks and resources to complete a project on time and within budget.

 1. Entry requirements

-You can also work your way up from a project support role.
+You may be able to work your way up from a project support or administration role.

 2. Skills required